-Hello friends!
-Today I’m sharing a quick and easy DIY Pillow Cover tutorial – just takes 5 minutes to make!
-This is a Ballard Designs knockoff – a budget friendly pillow with the designer look!
+Make this quick and easy DIY Pillow Cover tutorial – just takes 5 minutes to make!
+This is an inexpensive pillow with designer style!
+Save money and make your own home decor.

 I just finished making two new pillows for our spare room.
 I love the colors in this antiqued damask: taupe, gray, latte & mustard.

 Supplies to make this 5 minute DIY pillow cover:

 2 yards of this fabric or fabric of your choice – I love buying my fabrics at a discount here.

 Or you could buy this pillow ready-made here!